Kurrajong Natural Medicine Centre

 The whole plant, beaten to a cataplasm and applied hot as a poultice, has always been deemed excellent for soothing pain in any tender, inflamed or suppurating part.
 It was formerly applied to raw, indolent ulcers as a glutinous astringent.
 It is useful in any kind of inflammatory swelling.

-Comfrey should always be used together with an anti-septic, for example Echinacea purpurea, Calendula, or other anti-septic herb.
+S. officinale should always be used together with an anti-septic, for example Echinacea purpurea, Calendula, or other anti-septic herb.
+An example of this is Wildcrafted’s Comfrey Plus Cream, which contains several ingredients including antiseptic herbs.

 Other indications include: